BinaryMoon/browser-shots/readme.txt

 == Changelog ==

+= 1.7.4 - 27th June 2019 =
+* Add a $shortcode parameter to the shortcode_atts function call so that the shortcode properties can be filtered.

 = 1.7.3 - 12th June 2019 =
 * Add PERMALINK as a link property.
 If you set the link url to PERMALINK then the url will point to the currrent page or post.
 * Improve the default alt text.
 Previously it would display the url for the screenshot, but this could be messy, and is not actually useful.
 Now displays "Screenshot from domain-name".